Purdue-CS193/homework-0-ayuzzbansal/index.md

 ## Welcome to GitHub Pages

+## Hi, this is Ayush and I love CS193

+### Wanna know why?

+- I learn stuff that I'm genuinly going to use in interships + jobs + etc...
+- I love hands on.
+Playing around with Git? my thing `git commit -m "boiler up!`.
+The class is, hence, fun.
+- INTRUCTORS.
+The fact that they are students (mostly sophomores), gives me someone I can genuinly look up to even **short term**
+- It's one credit, not a lot work and even if there is?
+I am up for it.

+> Steph curry is the goat.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.